Low-threshold response of a scintillating xenon bubble chamber to nuclear and electronic recoils: Acknowledgments

 \section{Acknowledgments}

-We are grateful to the Northwestern University department of Physics for their support in running this detector.
-This work was supported by DOE Office of Science grants DE-SC0015910, DE-SC0017815, DE-SC0024254, and DE-SC0011702, National Science Foundation grants DMR-1936432, PHY-2310112, and PHY-2411655, Project No. CONACYT CB-2017-2018/A1-S-8960, DGAPA UNAM Grant No. PAPIIT IN105923, and Fundaci\'on Marcos Moshinsky.
+We are grateful to the Northwestern University department of Physics and Astronomy and to a number of students including Theo Baker, Jon Chen, Trent Cwiok, Allison Grimsted, Jared Gupta, Miaotianzi Jin, Jacob McLaughlin, Ricky Puig, Dylan Temples, and David Velasco for their support in running this detector.
+This work was supported by DOE Office of Science Grants No.\ DE-SC0015910, No.\ E-SC0017815, No.\ DE-SC0024254, and Do.\ DE-SC0011702, National Science Foundation Grants No.\ DMR-1936432, No.\ PHY-2310112, and No.\ PHY-2411655, Project No.\ CONACYT CB-2017-2018/A1-S-8960, DGAPA UNAM Grant No.\ PAPIIT IN105923, and Fundaci\'on Marcos Moshinsky.
 We acknowledge support from the Canada First Research Excellence Fund through the Arthur B. McDonald Canadian Astroparticle Physics Research Institute and the Natural Sciences and Engineering Research Council of Canada (NSERC).

 We also thank the Digital Research Alliance of Canada \cite{computecanada} and the Centre for Advanced Computing, ACENET, Calcul Qu\'ebec, Compute Ontario, and WestGrid for computational support.
-The work of M.~Bressler was supported by the Department of Energy Office of Science Graduate Instrumentation Research Award (GIRA).
-The work of D.~Durnford and A.~de~St.~Croix was additionally supported by the NSERC Canada Graduate Scholarships -- Doctoral program (CGSD).
+The work of M.~Bressler was supported by the Department of Energy Office of Science Graduate Instrumentation Research Award.
+The work of D.~Durnford and A.~de~St.~Croix was additionally supported by the NSERC Canada Graduate Scholarships -- Doctoral program.

 \bibstyle{unsrt}